mlerotic/spectromicroscopy/docs/index.md

 We recommend using pip [Python Packaging](https://packaging.python.org/tutorials/installing-packages/) to install required libraries.
 Alternatively, [Anaconda Python](http://docs.continuum.io/anaconda/)  includes all the required libraries in compatible versions.
 Enthought Python Distribution [EPD](http://www.enthought.com/products/epd.php) is another option.

 ## Download
-Alternatively, Mantis executables can be downloaded at http://spectromicroscopy.com/.
+Alternatively, old versions of Mantis executables can be downloaded at http://spectromicroscopy.com/.
 Executables can be used without Python installation and are available for many operating systems.

 ## Processing your data